-Up to twelve Bates Science Fellows are selected in the summer before their first year at Bates, and carry this distinction throughout their Bates career.
+Bates Science Fellows are selected in the summer before their first year or sophomore year, and carry this distinction throughout their Bates career.

-The Science Fellows meet as a group with Professor John Smedley once a week during the fall and winter semesters of their first academic year.
-This weekly meeting is in the form of a course, with a half-credit earned in the fall and another half-credit in the winter.
-The course includes discussion and exercises as well as some homework.
+First-year Science Fellows meet as a group with Professor John Smedley once a week during the fall and winter semesters of their first academic year.
+Sophomore Science Fellows meet together weekly with Dr. Karen Palin of Biology in the fall and winter semesters.
+These weekly meetings are in the form of a course, with a half-credit earned in the fall and another half-credit in the winter.
+The courses include discussion and exercises as well as some homework.
 On average, Science Fellows spend three to four hours per week preparing for and participating in program sessions and activities.
 It’s a manageable commitment that offers both short- and long-term payoffs.

 In these weekly sessions, the Fellows: